MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 ### Move VM disks
 *This option applies only to Azure Stack Hub integrated systems.*

-The most extreme method to manage space involves the moving of VM disks.
+The most extreme method for managing space involves moving VM disks.
 Because moving an attached container (one that contains a VM disk) is complex, contact Microsoft support to accomplish this action.

 ## Next steps
 To learn more about offering VMs to users, see [Manage storage capacity for Azure Stack Hub](azure-stack-tutorial-tenant-vm.md).